bsoptei/kavakava/README.md

 ## How to compile & run
 [Install cargo](https://crates.io/) if you don't have it.
-You can compile the project from the project folder using the command line:
+You can compile & run the project from the project folder using the command line:

 ```sh
 cargo run --release